hengshuaiyao/HengshuaiYao.github.io/README.md

 [My google scholar](https://scholar.google.ca/citations?user=R_wcnUgAAAAJ&hl=en)

+I deeply appreciate the help from a few professors in my hard time: Csaba, Dale and Randy.
+Had it not been them, I am not sure where I would be.
+I'm still struggling with my research career.
+However, their minds have helped me to think clearly who am I and what I'm best at.
+They always encourage me to focus on the positiveness of life and research.
+I also appreciate Rich.
+His papers (TD, linear Dyna, etc.) stimulated the first interests in a baby student who was following some reference in the world Robocup simulation community.

 ## My philosophy of being a reviewer and being reviewed
 It's Okay to be harsh. **Just please always back up your claims/criticism with evidence** (from where you think there is something wrong with the paper being reviewed, or something that has been done in the literature).
 Sometimes I am a harsh reviewer too.